1. What is capecitabine?

 Looking after your mouth, including your teeth and gums, is very important during treatment.

-It’s advisable to see your dentist for a dental check-up before chemotherapy begins and to avoid dental treatment during chemotherapy if possible.
+See your dentist for a check-up before treatment with chemotherapy begins.
+Avoid dental work during chemotherapy if possible.

-If you do need to have dental treatment during chemotherapy, talk with your oncologist about the best time to have this.
+If you do need to have dental work during treatment, talk with your treatment team about the best time to have this.

-You can lose your appetite while taking capecitabine.
-Your sense of taste can also change and some foods and drink may taste different.
+You can lose your appetite while you are taking capecitabine.
+Your sense of taste can also change, so some foods and drink may taste different.

 Talk to your treatment team about this.
-They will give you advice and information to help, or refer you to a dietitian if needed.
+They will give you advice and information or refer you to a dietitian if needed.

 Find out more about diet during treatment.

-Cancer-related fatigue is extreme tiredness that doesn’t go away with rest or sleep.
-It’s a very common side effect of breast cancer treatment and may affect you physically and emotionally.
+Fatigue is extreme tiredness that does not go away with rest or sleep.
+It’s a very common side effect of cancer treatment.

 If you think you have fatigue, tell your GP or treatment team.
 They can assess you and offer advice on how to manage your energy levels.